aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/DigSpot.md

 ## OnTriggerStay
 This does nothing if any of the following are true:
-- The entity `iskill` is true
+- The entity.`iskill` is true
 - The other gameObject isn't the player
 - The player `uproot` is false (meaning the player wasn't preparing to go back to the surface after stopping to dig)

-First, the `DigPop2` sound is played following by `DigPop`, but with 0.7 volume.
+The `DigPop2` sound is played following by `DigPop`, but with 0.7 volume.

 If `data[0]` is 2 or above, a WaitForEvent coroutine starts which does the following:
 - `hit` is set to true